okeeffed/cheat-sheets/Nginx/Nginx-Nodejs-Docker.md

 After the build, run the container with port 3000 exposed using `docker run -d -p 3000:3000 --name node-app foo/node`.

-We can test this container using `docker run --rm -p 8000:80 nginx`
+We can test this container using `docker run --rm -p 8000:80 nginx` to test out nginx latest.